arcticfoxrc/pennyfox/DEVELOP.md

 ### Contribution Guidelines

-1.  **Fork the Repository**: Start by forking the PennyFox repository to your GitHub account.
+1.  **Fork the Repository**: Start by forking the Pennywise repository to your GitHub account.
 2.  **Create a Branch**: Create a new branch for your feature or bug fix, following the naming convention (`feature/your-feature-name` or `bugfix/your-bug-fix`).
 3.  **Make Changes**: Implement your changes, ensuring that the code is well-documented and follows our coding standards.
 4.  **Test Your Changes**: Thoroughly test your changes to ensure they work as expected and don't introduce any new issues.
 5.  **Commit Your Changes**: Commit your changes with clear and concise commit messages.
-6.  **Create a Pull Request**: Create a pull request (PR) from your branch to the `develop` branch of the PennyFox repository.
+6.  **Create a Pull Request**: Create a pull request (PR) from your branch to the `develop` branch of the Pennywise repository.
 7.  **Code Review**: Your PR will be reviewed by the project maintainers.
 Address any feedback and make necessary changes.
 8.  **Merge**: Once your PR is approved, it will be merged into the `develop` branch.